 What elements are needed to make short-term programs meaningful, cross-cultural experiences for students?

 Destination: Lisbon, Portugal

 Older than London, Paris, and Rome, the hilly seaport of Lisbon has always been a major European political, economic, and cultural center.
-The capital city is full of intriguing contrasts; tiny shops with fading facades alongside mega malls; narrow cobblestoned streets alongside wide-open vistas.
-With a generous attitude towards foreigners, a holiday vibe, and a mild climate, it is a welcoming place with plenty to explore.
+The capital city is full of intriguing contrasts; tiny shops with fading façades alongside mega malls; narrow cobblestoned streets alongside wide-open vistas.
+With a generous attitude toward foreigners, a holiday vibe, and a mild climate, it is a welcoming place with plenty to explore.